Create a new module

 Test your module locally

-To use a local module on your machine, first add its module to your machine’s config, then add the component or service it implements:
+To use a local module on your machine, first make sure any physical hardware implemented in your module is connected to your machine’s computer.
+Add the module to your machine’s config, then add the component or service it implements:

 1. Navigate to the CONFIGURE tab of your machine’s page in the Viam app.